Provincial Nominee Programs (PNPs)

 - Yukon

-There’s an agreement between the Federal Government of Canada and the Provinces government which provide that the Provinces and territories of Canada can nominate people who are interested in getting in Canada, for who
+There’s an agreement between the Federal Government of Canada and the Province’s government which provide that the Provinces and territories of Canada can nominate people who are interested in getting into Canada, for who

 - would like to settle in a specific province or territory